Getting Around in Bangkok

 Alternatively, expats can opt to ride the underground (MRT), which runs from the north to the south of the city.
 It's based on the Singaporean model, and is very popular with expats as well as locals.

 The MRT is modern, safe, and much cheaper and quicker than the Sky Train.
-However, it is generally used by workers commuting to the city centre; so it is generally only used by expats who are from one of the suburbs serviced by the MRT.
+However, it is generally used by workers commuting to the city centre; so expats who are from one of the suburbs serviced by the MRT are among those who use it.

 There is an extensive system of buses in Bangkok, some of which are equipped with air conditioning, but it's not an option chosen by most expats.
 Buses are, however, a popular option for long-distance travel and a wide variety of private services operate routes to different parts of Thailand.